A bank is a producer of money substitutes. It borrows money, reserves a fraction for liquidity and invests the rest.

 Capital in a bank is the part of the business that belongs to shareholders.

-Investing: the allocation of savings (stored value) into capital goods seeking for a return.
+Investing: the allocation of savings into capital goods looking for a return.

-Trading or speculation: a form of investing in which savings are allocated into final products, in expectation to profit from price changes.
-(To own in expectation of price increase, also to borrow in expectation of price decrease).
+Speculation: a form of investing in which the expected profits come from selling back the asset after price changed.
+To own in expectation of price increase, also to borrow in expectation of price decrease.

 Interest: the return that a producer obtains (because of its investments or its products and services) less the cost of production.
 The cost of production is the depreciation of its reserve.

 Creation reflects production.
 Destruction (property depreciation) reflects consumption.